pulumi/docs/content/blog/aws-eks-managed-nodes-fargate/index.md

 * Managed Node Groups, enabling more control, while still leveraging EKS to auto-scale
 * EC2, for full control over your cluster's compute pools and nodes

-We're excited to offer support for this full range of options just a day after the features were announced at AWS re:Invent this week, including to enlightening `eks.Cluster` itself for ease-of-use.
+We're excited to offer support for this full range of options the same week of AWS re:Invent, including not just the building block support, but the simpler interface provided by [our open source EKS package](https://github.com/pulumi/pulumi-eks).

-To get started with Pulumi and try out EKS, check out our [Getting Started guide](https://www.pulumi.com/docs/get-started/).
+To get started with Pulumi and kick the tires with EKS today, check out our [Getting Started guide](/docs/get-started/).
+There are both [AWS](/docs/get-started/aws) and [Kubernetes](/docs/get-started/kubernetes) versions available.

+Happy Fargating!